News and Events

 Upcoming Events

-The Theravada Buddhist Community is pleased to announce that on Sunday, April 30th at 10:00am Tan Amarasiri will be joining us during our weekly meditation session to offer a dhamma talk followed by a short question and answers period, if time permits.
+The Theravada Buddhist Community is pleased to announce that on Sunday, April 10th at 10:00am Ajahn Pavaro will be joining us during our weekly meditation session to offer a dhamma talk followed by a short question and answer period.

 This session is available on Zoom at our regular Sunday morning Zoom link: Sunday Morning Zoom

-The Theravada Buddhist Community is pleased to announce that on Sunday, March 12th at 10:00am Ajahn Achalo will be joining us during our weekly meditation session to offer a dhamma talk followed by a short question and answers period.
+The Theravada Buddhist Community is pleased to announce that on Sunday, March 27th at 11:00 am Ayya Nimmala will be joining us during our weekly meditation session to offer a dhamma talk followed by a short question and answers period.

 Ajahn Achalo